 But we’re all “time poor” and no-one can deny that curiosity and learning takes time.

-Which is why the art of delegation becomes so important because the purpose of delegation is not just to offload tasks and up-skill DR’s, it’s also to buy you the time needed to satisfy that curiosity to learn and self-improve.
+Which is why the art of delegation becomes so important …. to give you the space to lead, learn and be forever curious.